killianmuldoon/doca-platform/docs/provisioning/README.md

 DPF uses [Node Feature Discovery](https://kubernetes-sigs.github.io/node-feature-discovery/stable/get-started/index.html) to detect when a node contains a DPU and label it with for DPU containing its device ID and PCI address.

 Refer to [node-feature-discovery-installation](./node-feature-discovery.md) for instructions on manipulating `node-feature-discovery` on OCP.

-#### Node Maintenance
-DPF uses [Node Maintenance](https://github.com/medik8s/node-maintenance-operator) to drain the host if user request it.

-Refer to [node-maintenance-installation](./node-maintenance.md) for instructions on installing `node-maintenance` on OCP.

 ----